phillipdavidstearns/PGTE_5585_F2019/notes/week5/week5.md

 ## Assignment 5

-* Modify the easing code example to toggle easing on and easing off when triggered by an analog event.
+* Modify the first easing code example (geometric) to toggle easing on and easing off when triggered by an analog event.
-* Modify the easing code example to use `sin()` to do a single smooth pulse in response to an analog event.
+* Modify the second easing code example (progress) to use `sin()` to do a single smooth pulse in response to an analog event.
-* use `pow()` and `sin()` to make an LED breathe
+* use `pow(x, 2)` and `sin()` to make an LED breathe
-* use your smoothing super powers  to modulate the pitch of a buzzer in different ways to digital and analog inputs.
+* use your smoothing super powers to modulate the pitch of a buzzer in different ways to digital and/or analog inputs. (bonus)

 ## Journal WK 5